FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 ## EAP-TLS

-This document defines an identifier "portal@eap.arpa", which is the first step towards permitted unauthenticated client provisioning in EAP-TLS.
+This document defines registers the sub domain tls under the special use domain name eap.arpa to form the NAI "@tls.eap.arpa", which is the first step towards permitting unauthenticated client provisioning in EAP-TLS.
 The purpose of the identifier is to allow EAP peers to signal EAP servers that they wish to obtain a "captive portal" style network access.

 This identifier signals the EAP server that the peer wishes to obtain "peer unauthenticated access" as per {{RFC5216}} Section 2.1.1 and